TiaMcDowell/TombOfAnnihilationNotes/docs/Session Notes/0 Prologue/Session 04.md

 	- masks
 - [[Hew Hackinstone]], [[Musharib]], and Cotton get a short bow and 6 arrows
 - [[Locke Hancock]] got a scimitar
-- 7 pbs of food total.
+- 7 pounds of food total.
 Enough for whole party, didn't need to have rations

 Afterwards we went a little further before camping for the night.